uDEVOPS2020/Integrated-Quality-Assessment-and-Improvement-Framework/README.md

 The implemented techniques vary in maturity, categorized as follows:

-- **Level 1**: Fully implemented tools with user-friendly interfaces, requiring minimal effort to apply to any system under test.
+- **Level 1**: Fully implemented tools with user-friendly instructions, requiring minimal effort to apply to any system under test.

 - **Level 2**: Collections of scripts executable with provided prototypes; moderate effort needed to adapt to other systems.